Incident Action Plan

 Pull the fire alarm.
 This automatically initiates call to 911.

-The Liaison Officer in cooperation with the Logistics Chief from the Local Incident Management Team should have the following information:
+When safe to do so, contact the Liaison Officer or the Logistics Chief from the Local Incident Management Team and provide them with the following information:

 1. Your name and position in the organization.